 Our ancestors did a lot of walking and enjoyed sound health.
-As the industrial age and its ensuing evolution unfolded, automobiles were invented and jobs that make us sit down all day were created.
+Then came the industrial age and its ensuing evolution.
+Automobiles were invented and jobs that make us sit down all day were created.
 This new lifestyle led to the emergence of a plethora of diseases.

 Influenced by widespread awareness, urban Rwandans are embracing walking once again.
 They are also turning to jogging and cycling in a bid to combat diseases caused by unhealthy lifestyles.
 In Kigali, car-free days’ activities attract numerous participants.

 Some of us exercise while exploring remarkable attractions all over the land of 1,000 Hills.
 One stone can kill two birds.